THE OUTDOOR KID HANDBOOK

 • For kids biking, consider kids bike shorts like these

-• You can also get kids jerseys, but we just used quick-dry shirts that we already had for hiking
+• You can also get kids jerseys, but any quick-dry shirt you have for sports or hiking works well

-• For all clothes we went with quick dry items so that we could do fast laundry at the campsite
+• Quick-dry clothes are handy so you can do fast laundry at the campsite

 • Make sure you have the right sort of tires for your bike (smooth or knobby)